Obesity is becoming an increasingly common problem for our cats.

 Here’s what you should know about feline obesity and what to do if your cat is overweight.

 How To Tell If Your Cat Is Overweight

-Cats that are not overweight have an ideal body condition.
-These cats have ribs that can be felt without a pad of fat between the skin and ribcage and have a waist when viewed from above.
+Cats who are not overweight have an ideal body condition.
+These cats’ ribs can be felt without a pad of fat between the skin and ribcage, and they have a waist when viewed from above.

-Before you begin any weight reduction program, have your veterinarian perform a physical examination for your cat.
-Once your veterinarian has determined that your cat is fit enough to start a weight reduction program, there are several things you can do to help.
+Before you begin any weight reduction program, have your vet perform a physical examination for your cat.
+Once your vet has determined that your cat is fit enough to start a weight reduction program, there are several things you can do to help.

 Slowly decrease your cat’s caloric intake over time.
-Rapid weight loss is as unhealthy for your cat as it is for you.
-Cut your cat’s calorie intake by no more than 10 percent at a time.
+Rapid weight loss is as unhealthy for your cat as it would be for you.
+Cut your cat’s calorie intake by no more than ten percent at a time.

-Consider switching your cat to a diet that is less energy dense by choosing a diet that is lower in fat, higher in fiber and/or higher in moisture content.
-Feed your cat controlled, measured meals daily rather allowing him to forage and eat as much he likes.
+Consider switching your cat to a diet that’s less energy dense by choosing food that’s lower in fat, higher in fiber, and higher in moisture content.
+Feed your cat controlled, measured meals daily rather allowing them to forage and eat as much they like.